eduardomuramoto/hapana-be-challenge/README.md

 ## Dev Log

-- Plan project structure and possible extra measures
+- Plan project structure and possible extra measures  ✅
-  - Don't delete Location that is in use
+  - Don't delete Location that is in use : Done
-  - Use Location Name on Query
+  - Use Location Name on Query : Id or Name
   - Location name should be unique?
+Unique
-  - Listings endpoint by name or name contains
+  - Listings endpoint by name or name contains: Contains
-- Setup Server
+- Setup Server ✅
-- Connect DB
+- Connect DB ✅
-- Design Data Models
+- Design Data Models ✅
-- Create Basic CRUD
+- Create Basic CRUD ✅
-- Add in requirements and catch possible errors
+- Add in requirements and catch possible errors ✅
-- Manual Tests on Apollo Studio
+- Manual Tests on Apollo Studio ✅
-- Fix possible problems
+- Fix possible problems  ✅

 [mongodb-url]: https://www.mongodb.com/